dougeby/IntuneDocs/intune-azure/manage-apps/android-app-protection-policy-settings.md

   Default value = **Yes**
 - **Allow app to transfer data to other apps**: Choose one of the options to indicate which type of apps can receive company data from policy-managed apps:
-  -   **Policy managed apps**: Enables transfer to apps that have the MAM policy only.
+  -   **Policy managed apps**: Enables transfer to apps that have the app protection policy only.
   -   **All apps**: Enables transfer to any app.
   -   **None**: Does not allow data transfer to any app.